Xon77/Live4Life/README.md

 ### Setup

-In order to launch the tool, follow the steps and coming instructions of the file [_0_Init_Live4Life.scd](/4Live4Life_Project/_0_Init_Live4Life.scd) in the [folder](/4Live4Life_Project) [`4Live4Life_Project`](/4Live4Life_Project) `[4Live4Life_Project](/4Live4Life_Project)`.
+In order to launch the tool, follow the steps and coming instructions of the file [_0_Init_Live4Life.scd](/4Live4Life_Project/_0_Init_Live4Life.scd) in the folder [`4Live4Life_Project`](/4Live4Life_Project).

 The code does not take the form of a SuperCollider quark (i.e. external library) or classes, since I would have been unable to build this tool if I had to recompile the programme each time I had to change the code.
-Due to this experimental nature based on trial and error, it consists of environment variables collecting arrays, dictionaries and functions spread roughly in three main files within the [folder](/4Live4Life_Project) `4Live4Life_Project` to execute for:
+Due to this experimental nature based on trial and error, it consists of environment variables collecting arrays, dictionaries and functions spread roughly in three main files within the folder [`4Live4Life_Project`](/4Live4Life_Project) to execute for:

 1. initializing a collection of thousands of synthDefs, with a few dozen synthesis types for each envelope type and for each spatial algorithm and a library of trajectories for some algorithms (the first time, a folder of synthDefs for each specific spatial configuration will be created in SuperCollider user support directory for each of the two servers that can be currently created, the next times, scsyndef files will be more quickly loaded.),